 First up, Smore Magazine.

 Smore is an indie magazine is written for girls ages 7-12.
 Because the only child in my house is a 17- year-old young man, I brought my review copy to a recent event for STEM girls at mHUB (see the video below) and passed it around for feedback.
 It received a thumbs-up all around, with a cautionary note that some of the content might be a bit challenging for girls on the young end.
+Click for details.

 Ada Lace on the Case

 Third-grader Ada not only has a knack for science and math, but she uses technology to solve neighborhood mysteries such as the disappearance of a dog on her block.
 Each book features a section that explains the science behind the technology that appears in the story, like drones and gecko gloves.
-Book two was also released in late August, with book three planned for May 2018.
-The hardcover books retail for $16.99.

 You’ve heard of the organization, now check out their books.
 This series for grades 3-7 features an ethnically diverse group of girls who participate in a coding club at school.
 The books (one released and two in the works) introduce coding concepts, but the plots hinge on teenage relationship drama.
 Some have called this new series a Babysitter’s Club for digital natives.
 The hardcover books retail for around $13.00